What Does An Underwriter Do? Underwriting Through The Eyes Of An Underwriter

 To avoid getting the official “no” from your lender, follow these tips:

--Improve your credit score.
-You can do this by making on-time payments for 12 months straight and by paying off as much as possible of your debts (especially revolving debt like credit cards).
+–Improve your credit score.
+You can do this by making on-time payments for 12 months straight and by paying off as much as possible of your debts (mainly revolving debt like credit cards).

 -Apply for loans at banks where you already have an account.
 These lenders are more likely to give you the loan because they already know you’re trustworthy.